 There are several ways to install a new version of Java.
-For Eclipse compatibility, EMAC recommends that you install version 1.4.2 or newer directly from Sun Microsystems at sunjava.com.
-A JRE may be available on the distribution CD but may not be up to date.
+For Eclipse compatibility, EMAC recommends that you install version 1.4.2 or newer directly from Sun Microsystems at http://sun.java.com/.
+A redistributable version of the JRE is located on the CD under \Development_Kits \EMAC_Open_Tools \Linux which is known to work with the Eclipse version contained on the CD.
 Download the package required for your platform, unpack it, and place a link to the executable in your path if necessary.
 Refer to the Java installation instructions available on the Java website and in the downloaded package for more information on installing Java.